gocd/docs.go.cd/configuration/dev_notifications.md

 > I'll be emailed on all events for any stage of "regression" pipeline for my check-in

-Users can also select to get notifications for a particular (or all) event on any satge of any pipeline.
+Users can also select to get notifications for a particular (or all) event on any stage of any pipeline.

 ![](../resources/images/6_added_filter_any_pipeline.png)